cyberbotics/webots-doc/guide/the-user-interface.md

 casted by the distance sensor devices.
 These rays are drawn as red lines (which become green beyond collision points).
 Their length corresponds to the maximum range of the device.
-If the distance sensor device is disabled or the initialization is not yet completed, the frustum will be drawn in gray.
+If the distance sensor device is disabled or the first measurement is not available yet, the frustum will be drawn in gray.

 The `Show Light Sensor rays` allows you to display, or to hide, the rays casted by the light sensor devices.
 These rays are drawn as yellow lines.
-If the light sensor device is disabled or the initialization is not yet completed, the frustum will be drawn in gray.
+If the light sensor device is disabled or the first measurement is not available yet, the frustum will be drawn in gray.

 The `Show Lights` allows you to display, or to hide, the lights (including PointLights and SpotLights).
 DirectionalLights aren't represented.
 PointLights